how is rain measured

 Radar rainfall sensors use microwave signals to measure rain in large open areas.
 The signals hit raindrops and bounce back.

 The distance from the radar can change how accurate it is.
 Things that are not rain can give wrong readings.
-Weather conditions can also change the signals.
+Weather can also change the signals.

 Satellite – Based Rainfall Estimation